xiaoleiwei/pingstart-ios-sdk/README.md

 If you're new to CocoaPods, see their [official documentation](https://guides.cocoapods.org/using/using-cocoapods.html) for info on how to create and use Podfiles.

 ### Manual download
-1.Download and Unzip
+1.Download and Unzip.

-2.Drag the CZCMobileAdsSDK.framework into your project
+2.Drag the CZCMobileAdsSDK.framework into your project.

-3.Add system frameworks
+3.Add system frameworks.
   * CoreLocation.framework
   * Foundation.framework
   * AVFoundation.framework